acenet-arc/cloud_from_a_to_z/_episodes/posts-and-assets.md

 Where `YEAR` is a four-digit number, `MONTH` and `DAY` are both two-digit numbers, and `MARKUP` is the file extension representing the format used in the file.
 All posts must begin with front matter.
 If we wanted our facts about dogs page to show up as a post we would need to put it in the `_posts` folder, so lets do that.

 ~~~
-$ cp ../facts_about_dogs.md ./2020-10-01-facts-about-dogs.md
+$ cp ../facts_about_dogs.md ./2021-09-22-facts-about-dogs.md
 ~~~

 So now we have both a page "facts_about_dogs.md" and a post "2020-10-01-facts-about-dogs.md".
 Typically you wouldn't want to have duplicate content like this but our "Facts about dogs" page will give us something interesting for our post without having to create it from scratch.
 Lets refresh our browser and have a look at our new post in the "All posts" page from the sites main menu.
 If you scroll down you will notice that other posts on this page have their image directly under their title.
 However, our new post doesn't; why?
-It turns out if you go digging through the theme's `_laouts/allposts.html` file, that it expects images to be part of your site, rather than located on a different site.
+It turns out if you go digging through the theme's `_layouts/allposts.html` file and know a bit more about how to create Jekyll layouts (which we haven't covered), the layout for the allposts page expects images to be part of your site, rather than located on a different site as we have done.
+To fix this we would have to download the image and store it locally.
+This leads us to the idea of 'assets' for our site.

 # Assets
 Lets download the image we use on our "Facts about dogs" page and store it on our site, but first where should we store the image?